adaltas/ece-bigdata2-2023-fall/07_nifi/lab.md

 4. for those having AWS it puts the file in an S3 bucket as well as in the local folder.

 5. Export the final template.

+## Exercice 2

+1. Create a NiFi Registry container.
+The Image can be taken from [dockerhub](https://hub.docker.com/r/apache/nifi-registry).

+2. Create a bucket, connect it to NiFi and put the last flow in it using the [NiFi userguide](https://nifi.apache.org/docs/nifi-registry-docs/html/user-guide.html)